{{ data.msg }}

 1 MILLION FEET.
 10K A DAY.
 100 DAYS.

 Ben Hildred kicked off 2025 with a mission: to climb 10,000 feet per day for 100 days straight.
-That's one million feet in 2,400 hours, an Everest every 69 hours from January 1 - April 10, all while keeping his bike shop, Further Queenstown, running smoothly.
+That's 1 million feet in 2,400 hours, an Everest every 69 hours from January 1 - April 10, all while keeping his bike shop, Further Queenstown, running smoothly.
 Insanity?
 Nope, just Ben.

 Follow along on strava